Darshan-213/AI_Based_Resume_Screening_System/README.md

-# AI_Based_Resume_Screening_System
+# AI Based Resume Ranking System
-It consist of both Resume Category prediction and Resume ranking system.
+It is used to categories the Rank of the uploaded resumes based on the given job.